ellerbrock/talis.github.io/topics/managing-dependencies.md

 In the root `package.json` file, the project can only specify the version dependency `B` but not `C`.
 If `C` were to break `B` in version 2 (because of the loose verson requirement of `B` denoted by the `^`) then the build cannot be fixed without asking the author of `B` to fix their package.

 In order to guarantee every build in any environment uses the exact same dependencies at a given point in time, NPM shrinkwrap[^2] is used to create a snapshot of a working dependency tree.
+Only application projects should be shrinkwrapped, not dependant libraries[^3].

 #### Setting up a new project